 My primary workstation is a Lenovo ThinkPad X1 Nano (Gen 1) laptop with an Intel i7-1160G7 processor, 16 GB of RAM, and a 512 GB SSD.
 I purchased this particular example in early 2023 after the Gen 2 model came out and the Gen 1 models were heavily discounted.
-I wish it had a bit better thermals so it wouldn't get so warm with the fan off, so that it could run fanless for longer.
-I do not like fan noises.
+I wish it had a bit better thermals so it wouldn't get warm with the fan off because I do not like fan noises.

 I use it at my desk with a single

 right-angle USB-C cable

 under my desk which provides power and USB-A ports, one of which houses the

 I switched from the Pebble to the POP because the wheel on the Pebble rattles